o1-labs/Archive-Node-API/README.md

 ## Setting Up Local Development Environment Using zkApp-CLI Lightnet

-To set up a local development environment, you can use the zkApp-CLI Lightnet.
+To set up a local development environment, you can use the [zkApp-CLI Lightnet](https://docs.minaprotocol.com/zkapps/testing-zkapps-lightnet).
 This tool allows you to run a local Mina network with zkApps enabled.
 The zkApp-CLI Lightnet will also start a running Postgres instance with a local Mina network and will populate the database with zkApp related data.
 Once you have the zkApp-CLI Lightnet running, you can run the server and interact with the GraphQL API.

+To see how to set up the zkApp-CLI Lightnet, see the [zkApp-CLI Lightnet documentation](https://docs.minaprotocol.com/zkapps/testing-zkapps-lightnet#start-a-local-network).

 If you wish to populate the database with zkApp related data, you can run the following commands: